alagu031325/PHP_8/Control_Structures/notes.md

 - functions defined inside conditional statements are not readily available they need to be defined first before the function can be called/invoked
 - if functions are defined globally the order of function invokation and function definition doesnt matter
 - function arguments are values to the function's parameter list
+- Just like functions can 'return' values - so that files - we can use return stmts in files to export data to another file where it is included

 ### Type Hinting